 Almond Milk: I used almond milk, but can substitute with any kind of unsweetened milk.

 Date Syrup: Date Syrup is my new favorite sweetener!
 It is made with just one ingredient- dates.
 I love dates because they are a fruit that tastes naturally sweet.
-The sweetener has both a sweet taste and the added benefits of fiber.
+I use dates as the “sweetener” in many of my recipes, such as my Banana Bread recipe.
 You can substitute the date syrup with maple syrup.

 Cinnamon: Cinnamon adds a nice sweet, flavor.